open-traffic-generator/models/device/dhcp/common/dhcp_proposal.md

 1. Array of dhcp clients over a eth not a valid usecase.
-OC model has only reference to dhcpclient [previous comment taken care]
+OC model has only reference to dhcpclient [previous comment taken care]: because DHCP server can only assign one dhcp-ip based MAC address.
 2. dhcp_v4interface
 	 dhcp_v6interface
 	 two separate interfaces , no choice.
 [Incorporated]